dmanjunath/scriptotron/README.md

 # Why?

 Sometimes I need to execute long running scripts, but I dont want to be in front of my computer for hours at a time staring at the screen.
-At the same time, I don't want to have to litter my code with custom calls to raygun or rollbar or some other monitoring service to be notified of crashes.
+At the same time, I don't want to have to litter my code with custom calls to raygun or rollbar or another monitoring service to be notified of crashes.
 I want a script runner which can do all of the above for me with no code changes whatsoever.

 # How does it work?